benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 expressed below with the number before the URL or location, with lower numbers meaning higher priority, e.g. 1.2 has higher priority than 4.1.

-In the URLs below, `%EMAILADDRESS%` shall be replaced with the email address that the user entered and wishes to use, and `%EMAILDOMAIN%` shall be replaced with the email domain extracted from the email address.
-For example, for "fred@example.com", the email domain is "example.com", and for "fred@test.cs.example.net", the email domain is "test.cs.example.net".
+In the URLs below, `%EMAILADDRESS%` SHALL be replaced with the email address that the user entered and wishes to use, and `%EMAILDOMAIN%` SHALL be replaced with the email domain extracted from the email address.
+For example, for `fred@example.com`, the email domain is `example.com`, and for `fred@test.cs.example.net`, the email domain is `test.cs.example.net`.

 For full support of this specification, all "Required" and "Recommended" mechanisms MUST be implemented and working.
-For partial support of this specification, all "Required" mechanisms MUST be implemented and working, and in this case, you shall make explicit when advertizing or referring to Autoconfig that there is only partial support of this specification.
+For partial support of this specification, all "Required" mechanisms MUST be implemented and working, and in this case, the implementor SHALL make explicit when advertizing or referring to Autoconfig that there is only partial support of this specification.

 ## Mail provider